-- If configured (usually for larger groups, much bigger than ours), PokeNav can automatically create a separate channel for each raid.
+- If configured, PokeNav can automatically create a separate channel for each raid.
 This allows trainers to coordinate multiple raids at the same time without confusion.
 (We've opted for a single channel for raids-chat rather than creating separate channels.)

 - For EX raids, PokeNav automatically reads EX raid passes and creates a separate channel for each EX raid.
 This tracks numbers attending and allows for easy coordination of start times, splits, etc.

 - Anyone can download the PokeNav Discord Companion app from Google Play or the App Store.
 Raids reported in any Discord (with appropriate configuration) will show on the map.

 - Trade: PokeNav keeps track of what people are offering/wanting for trade.

 4. Other funtionality